IBM-Bluemix-Docs/mobilepush/push_troubleshooting.md

 **Explanation**: The {{site.data.keyword.mobilepushshort}} service has been disabled for this application.
 This might be due to billing, or the app might have been disabled by the administrator.

-**User response**: See the Troubleshooting topics in the Bluemix Docs to check service status, review troubleshooting information, or for information about getting help.
+**User response**: See the Troubleshooting topics in the IBM Cloud Docs to check service status, review troubleshooting information, or for information about getting help.